tomrcc/rosey-astro-starter/README.md

 - An editor adds a new left-right block to a page.
 - The component could have plenty of other things to set up other than content (eg. style choices) which the editor would have to manually replicate across all languages on the site.
-- They have to go to the version of that page in each language in CC and add the component with content unique to that language.
+- They have to go to the version of that page in each language in CloudCannon and add the component with the translated content for that language.
-- With Rosey the component is added in the English version, and for each locale we have defined in our environment variables, a translation entry will appear for the new left right content.
+- With Rosey, the component is added in the English version, and for each locale we have defined in our environment variables, a translation entry will appear for the new left right content.
 - Each page has all of its text copy laid out in a form, with inputs for translations, and links to see the original version highlighted in context on the page.

 ## Getting Started

 - To start using this template, go to the [GitHub repository](https://github.com/CloudCannon/rosey-astro/), and click `Use this template` to make your own copy, copy both branches - `staging` and `main`.
 - Build the site on CloudCannon using your `staging` branch.
-- Add the environment variable `BASEURL=<your-staging-site-url.cloudvent.net>` to the staging site, replacing the placeholder with your staging site's cloudvent.net address.
+- Add the environment variable `BASEURL=adjective-noun.cloudvent.net` to the staging site, replacing the placeholder with your staging site's cloudvent.net address.
 - On CloudCannon, build another site - your production site - from your main branch.
 - On your production site, change the environment variable `TRANSLATE=true`.
 This should be the only environment variable you need on that site.
 You can delete the other initially populated ones that belong on staging.
 - On the staging site, add the locales you want to translate to to the `LOCALES` environment variable, with each locale separated by a comma eg. `es-es,ko-kr,no-no` or `es,kr,no`.
-- Add the environment variable `SYNC_PATHS=/rosey/` to the staging site.
+- Save, let the build finish, and refresh the page
+- In translations you can see new folders for the locales you entered.
+Delete the placeholder ones if not used.
-- Enter a translation, wait for the build to finish, and publish to your production site.
+- Enter a translation, save and wait for the build to finish, then publish to your production site.
 - Navigate to the adjective-noun.cloudvent.net address for your production site, and see Rosey redirect to your default browser language.
 - You should see your entered translation on the page you entered a translation for on your staging site.

 ## Adding Translations

-Add a tag of data-rosey="example-key" to an HTML element containing text, with a key for Rosey to use to keep track of that piece of text content.
+Add a tag of `data-rosey="example-key"` to an HTML element containing text, with a key for Rosey to use to keep track of that piece of text content.

+Tag values need to be unique for Rosey to keep track of what translations go where, so you will need to generate an id as demonstrated in this template.
+See below for more information.

-Once our build finishes, we can publish our translations on `staging` to our `main` branch, and Rosey will use them to generate a multilingual site for us.
+Once we rebuild the site, we can see inputs for our translations on `staging`.
+Once we enter a translation, save and wait for the build to finish, we can publish to our `main` branch, and Rosey will our translations to generate a multilingual site for us.

-To create your own components that add inputs to our translation files, add a `data-rosey=""` tag, following the format provided in the placeholder components.
+To create your own components that add inputs to our translation files, add a `data-rosey=""` tag, following a format similar to the one provided in the placeholder components.

 #### Static id vs dynamic id